EliaTogni/Univault/Classes/Simulation.md

   return(v)
 ```

-Which is the quality of pseudorandom numbers generating using this technique?
+Which is the quality of pseudorandom numbers generated using this technique?
 First of all, note that once the seed has been fixed the recurrence relation is completely deterministic, and this means that after at most $m$  elements the sequence will generate already produced elements, thus repeating itself.
-In general, however, the sequence will start repeating after a number of iterations, which it will be designate as the **period** of the generator.
+In general, the sequence will start repeating after a number of iterations, which will be designate as the **period** of the generator.

 In general, there are three main distinctive properties that drive the choice of the parameters of a congruential generator:
 -  the set of generated pseudorandom values should be undistinguishable from an analogous sample drawn from a discrete uniform distribution over $\{0 , \dots, m-1\}$;